 Once you have initial documentation, contact your insurer immediately.
 Prompt reporting helps the carrier verify the storm event using regional weather data and prevents delays that could jeopardize claim approval.
 Most landlord policies cover wind damage, hail impact, and storm-related water intrusion, but exact limits, deductibles, and exclusions vary by policy and state.

+Ask your insurer whether your policy covers costs such as emergency tarping, window board-ups, or tree removal from covered structures.
 Keep receipts for all temporary repairs or emergency services.
 Most carriers require professional estimates from licensed contractors, so avoid relying on handyman assessments for claim purposes.
 A clear, organized paper trail makes a significant difference in how quickly the claim is processed.

 Hire a licensed storm damage restoration contractor

-After notifying the insurer, secure a licensed contractor who specializes in storm damage restoration—not just general repairs.
+After notifying the insurer, secure a licensed contractor who specializes in storm damage restoration, not just general repairs.
 Specialists understand how to identify hidden issues, document hail and wind impact, and provide reports that align with insurance guidelines.

 Prioritize critical structural repairs such as roof damage, compromised siding, broken windows, damaged electrical components, and exposed areas that allow water intrusion.
 These issues can worsen rapidly if left unaddressed.